crumion/ComputerVisionProject/Part 2 Deliverables.md

 After downloading the images, I had to rename files to reflect the images accordingly.
 Additionally, I set up local directories so I could iterate over them easily.
 I also fixed file extensions, renaming all extensions to reflect .jpg (some were jpeg).

+After some initial data preparations, I started to run some preliminary models.
+More particularly, I tested my images using MobileNetV2 to observe some baseline predictions.
+Some images were incorrectly classified, so I removed them from the dataset.

+After running some of the images, I ran some adversarial attacks and observed how the model reacted.
+Consequently, I used Grad-CAM masking to focus the perturbations onto the last convolutional layer.
+Explainations and details in the following section.

 ## Justification of Why

 ### Softmax Scores ≠ Probability